-Settled in 1853 by pioneer stockmen who had to fortify their homes against attacks and raids.
-The Old Blanco County Courthouse, a fine example of Second Empire-style architecture.
-The town was the Blanco County seat from 1858-91, then the county seat moved to centrally located Johnson City.
-Now, a popular tourist and resort area of the Hill Country, it is surrounded by numerous working lavender farms, bed-and-breakfasts and two locally owned motels.
-The town square is joined to a state park by the two-block City Park, which has a nature trail featuring a xeriscaped garden.
-A sunny climate attracts campers, anglers and hunters.
-Hill Country streams offer game fish.
-Hunters find white-tailed deer, wild turkey, quail and dove during their seasons.
+The town, named after the Blanco River, was settled in 1853 by pioneer stockmen looking to fortify their homes against attacks and raids.
+The Old Blanco County Courthouse, a fine example of Second Empire-style architecture, is the town square centerpiece.
+The town was the Blanco County seat from 1858-91, before it was moved to Johnson City.
+Now a popular tourist area of the Hill Country, it is surrounded by numerous working lavender farms, bed-and-breakfasts and locally owned accommodations.
+Antique stores, boutiques and restaurants occupy historic buildings around the courthouse.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience